-In this tutorial we will show you how to install and configuration Piwik on Ubuntu 16.04 LTS server.
-For those of you who didn’t know, Piwik is an open source web analytics application.
+In this tutorial, we will show you how to install and configure Piwik on Ubuntu 16.04 LTS server.
+For those of you who didn’t know, Piwik is an open-source web analytics application.
 It rivals Google Analytics and includes even more features and allows you to brand your brand and send out custom daily, weekly, and monthly reports to your clients.

 Install Piwik on Ubuntu 16.04 LTS

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.

 A Ubuntu 16.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install all required PHP modules:

 sudo apt-get install php7.0-curl php7.0-gd php7.0-mbstring php7.0-mysql libapache2-mod-php7.0 php7.0-mcrypt php7.0-geoip php7.0-zip

 The first thing to do is to go to Piwik’s download page and download the latest stable version of Piwik:

 Unpack the Piwik archive to the document root directory on your server: